 - Required skills: Bilingual proficiency, strong communication, and cultural understanding

-Iraqi students with bilingual proficiency in Arabic, and German or English, have the opportunity to work as translators or interpreters.
-This role involves translating written documents or providing interpretation services in business meetings, conferences, or community events, contributing to effective cross-cultural communication.
+Iraqi students with strong Arabic and German or English skills may be able to work as translators or interpreters.
+Translation usually involves written documents, while interpretation involves spoken communication in settings such as meetings, conferences, community events, or appointments.
+These roles can contribute to effective cross-cultural communication.

 4. Retail/Restaurant Worker